silentrobi/kubernate-cheatsheet/README.md

 * Used to store secret data. (password, certificate etc...)
 * base64 encoded

-## Volumes
+**Volumes**
 - To persist container data.
 Example: make data persistent in DB.
 - Normally, k8s doesn't manage data persistance.

 **Deployment**
-In real case, you don't create pods. you create deployment where you define how many pods to create.
+- In real case, you don't create pods. you create deployment where you define how many pods to create.
+- To deploy stateless apps

+**StatefulSet**
-To avoid data inconsistance `StatefulSet` is used by DB container services.
+- To avoid data inconsistance `StatefulSet` is used by DB container services.
 ## Kubernate on local machine